TedHusted/awake/awake.md/awake.md

 “I get it.
 The jargon can be confusing.
 Let me get through this presentation and then we can bring it to Emma and Ravi.”

-She blinked as Adrian rose to leave, still bewildered by how she could remember the call so differently from the recording.
+She blinked as Adrian rose to leave, still bewildered by how she could recall the meeting so differently from the recording.

 ###